By Mark Samuel –

 This time, when David asked for time to rehearse, I had no issue scheduling three 2-hour sessions to prepare for the program.

 My experience had taught me a valuable lesson.

-Lesson #1: Designing and preparing to deliver online workshops takes longer than prepping for in-person programs.
+Lesson #1: Designing and preparing to deliver virtual trainings takes longer than prepping for in-person programs.